 June was a sad month in the world of entertainment.
 The tragic losses of Anthony Bourdain and Kate Spade left many wondering, again, how could people of such success, wealth and influence take their own lives?
 The media covered the events well, with compassion and education.
 They highlighted the difficult truths around depression and suicide in the United States such as:

-- Suicide is the 10th leading cause of death.2
+- Suicide is the 12th leading cause of death in the U.S.2

-- Approximately 1.3 million adult males attempt suicide each year.4
+- Approximately 1.4 million adults in the U.S. attempt suicide each year.4

 Depression and suicide are serious issues we need to be aware of and I am thankful there is increased public information about them.

 But let’s look again at those numbers.
-Each YEAR 1.3 million men attempt suicide.
-Each DAY 123 people kill themselves.
+Each YEAR 1.4 million adults attempt suicide.
+Each DAY 130 people kill themselves.
 But news of those kind of deaths is broadly discussed only a few times annually.
 That means that thousands and thousands of people suffering with the mental health challenge of depression largely go unnoticed by the wider world.